The Little Story:

 Every year at Candlemas time an important pilgrimage takes place in Saint-Victor.

-On the morning of February 2, a procession leaves from the Old Port towards Saint-Victor via Rue Sainte.
-The Black Madonna is kept in the crypts.
-She is dressed in her green coat and is presented to the crowd gathered on the square.
-The archbishop blessed her, celebrated mass and then went to the Navettes oven.
+On the morning of February 2nd, a procession departs from the Old Port towards Saint-Victor, following Rue Sainte.
+The Black Madonna, kept in the crypts, is dressed in her green mantle and presented to the crowd gathered in the church square.
+The archbishop blesses her, celebrates Mass, and then proceeds to the Navettes bakery.